Shine21497/highleveldesign/High-level Design (概要设计规约).md

 ## Business Architecture (业务架构)

 The business architecture outline the key components in each layers of the project systems.
-Here is a sample:
+Here is the diagram:

 ![business architecture](images/outline_design/Business_Architecture.png)

 ## Technology Architecture (技术架构)

 The architecture of the technology stacks (coding language, frameworks, libraries, styles, etc) used in the project.
-Here gives an example:
+Here is the diagram:

 ![technology architecture](images/outline_design/Technology_Architecture.png)

 ## Deployment Topology (部署结构)

 Deployment Topology shows how the whole project is deployed in the physical environment, including servers, VMs/containers, networks, key components, etc. A overview picture is required to show the topology.
-Here is a sample picture of Deployment Topology:
+Here is the picture

 ![deployment topology](images/outline_design/Deployment_Topology.png)